 Tag Archives: lions mane

-Lion’s Mane Mushroom: A Unique and Delicious Fungi in the Adirondack Park
+Lion’s Mane in Adirondack Park

 If you’re a forager in the Adirondack Park, you may have come across the Lion’s Mane mushroom (Hericium erinaceus) growing on the trunks of hardwood trees.
 This shaggy-looking fungus is not only unique in appearance, but it also has a delicious taste and potential health benefits.
 In this blog post, we’ll take a closer look at the Lion’s Mane mushroom, including where to find it, how to prepare it, and its potential medicinal properties.